TheOdinProject/curriculum/advanced_html_css/animation/transforms.md

 #### Scale

-These are the additional transform function values to scale an element on a 3D space:
+These are the additional transform function values to scale an element in a 3D space:

 ~~~css
 .element {